Serhioromano/vscode-gitflow/README.md

 - Delete tag locally and\or remotely
 - Multiple folder workspace support
 - Quick Pick menu (use `Shift`+`Alt`+`D`)
+- All commands results are outputted in output window named `Git Flow`.
+There is a parameter that also allow to show all internal `git` commands run inside `git flow`.

 #### Multiple Folder Workspace